What is irritable bowel syndrome (IBS)?

 - Imaging tests: These may include CT scans, MRIs, or X-rays, which may be done to rule out other conditions that may cause similar symptoms.

 The diagnosis of IBS is typically made based on the presence of characteristic symptoms and the absence of any other underlying conditions.
-The Rome IV criteria are often used to help healthcare providers diagnose IBS based on symptom patterns.
+The Rome IV criteria are often used to help gastroenterologists diagnose IBS based on symptom patterns.

 How can I manage my symptoms?